ampproject/amphtml/extensions/amp-list/amp-list.md

 ## Behavior

-The loading is triggered using normal AMP rules depending on how far the element is from the current viewport.
+The request is always made from the client, even if the document was served from the AMP cache.
+Loading is triggered using normal AMP rules depending on how far the element is from the current viewport.

 If `amp-list` needs more space after loading it requests the AMP runtime to update its